IrfanTech-X/IrfanTech-X/README.md

 ### 🏆 Highlights & Involvement

-- 🎯 Organized several seminars, webinars, and Olympiads, and actively engaged in various club activities
+- 🎯 Organized several seminars, webinars, Workshops and Olympiads, and actively engaged in various club activities
 - 🌐 Participated in seminars on **AI**, **cybersecurity**, and **career dev**
 - 💬 Motivated speaker and **peer mentor** at university forums
 - 🧠 Constantly pushing boundaries with new ideas and teamwork